Stirling

 The level of residential development activity in Stirling is very low in comparison to the average area assessed nationally by AreaSearch

 Stirling has seen approximately one new home approved each year.
-Over the past five financial years, from FY21 to FY25, 6 homes were approved, with a further 4 approved so far in FY26.
+Over the past five financial years, from FY21 to FY25, 6 homes were approved, with another 4 approved so far in FY26.

-The population has fallen during this period, suggesting that new supply has likely kept pace with demand, offering good choices for buyers.
-The average expected construction cost value of new dwellings is $155,000, which is below regional levels, indicating more affordable housing options for buyers.
+The population has fallen during this period, suggesting that new supply has been keeping pace with demand, offering good choice for buyers.
+The average expected construction cost value of new dwellings is $155,000, which is below regional levels, indicating more accessible housing choices for buyers.
 Compared to the Australian Capital Territory, Stirling records significantly lower building activity, 77.0% below the regional average per person.

-This limited new supply generally supports stronger demand and values for established properties, reflecting market maturity and possible development constraints.
-With population expected to remain stable or decline in the future, Stirling should see reduced pressure on housing, potentially presenting opportunities for buyers.
+This limited new supply generally supports stronger demand and values for established properties.
+Nationally, Stirling's building activity is also lower, reflecting market maturity and suggesting possible development constraints.
+With population expected to remain stable or decline, Stirling should see reduced pressure on housing in the future, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development